BioDT/uc-ces-recreation2/README.md

 This assumes you have already set up your account on LUMI.

-1. Follow steps 1-3 above to build the container image _locally_
+1. Follow steps 1-4 above to build the container image _locally_.

 2. Copy the container image and input data to LUMI